JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

 ### Install the trajectory version of the optimade python tools

-Next, you can install the local version of this package by going into the optimade-python-tools folder created during the `git clone` and installing the package locally with:
+Next, you can install the local version of this package by going into the optimade-python-tools folder, created during the `git clone`, and installing the package locally with:

 ```pip install -e .[server]```